-Performance measures 2020/21 result 2020/21 target 2020/21 result Rating Explanation Percentage of customers satisfied with the availability of their Councillor.
-73% 80% 47% We continue to focus on improving the public's perception of availability of their Councillor, including ensuring contact details are easily accessible via our digital channels and searchable through platforms people would expect.
+Performance measures 2020/21 result 2021/22 target 2021/22 result Rating Explanation Percentage of customers satisfied with the availability of their Councillor.
+73% 80% 47% Community expectations regarding accessibility to Councillors via digital channels were not met.
+We continue to focus on improving the public's perception of availability of their Councillor, including ensuring contact details are easily accessible via our digital channels and searchable through platforms people would expect.
 Number of formal hui held with iwi, mana whenua and hapu groups.
-4 9 29 Target met.
-Percentage of minutes of all open meetings that are made publicly available via the Council's website.
-100% 100% 100% Target met.
+5 9 29 Target met.
+Percentage of agendas and minutes of all open meetings that are made publicly available via the Council's website within the legislative time frames.
+100% 98% 100% Target met.
+Percentage of customers satisfied that council consults with the community regarding the right issues 42% 50% 32% Although many issues covering a range of topics have been consulted on, further work needs to be undertaken to understand the disconnect.
+Percentage of customers satisfied with the ease of access and clarity of information regarding key community issues.
+49% 50% 39% Further work will be undertaken to better understand customer's expectations.